LaurieQiu/laurieqiu.github.io/_posts/2021-09-04-as-lightweight-as-popcorn.md

 title: As lightweight as popcorn
 ---

+Two quotes from bill wurtz.

 > why is popcorn wonderful?
 >
 > because it's so lightweight

-Being lightweight in spirit is a bless.
-The equivalent of this should be _carefree_.

-I'm feeling much much better now.
-Guess the hardest part have gone.
-Now I have enough autonomy and a much clearer direction of where to go.

-As for where to go, here's another quote from bill wurtz.
+It's wonderful to be lightweight or carefree from time to time, if not all the time.

 > what do you do when you like someone?
 >
 > try to be more like them, usually

+I like people who are the few and dare to be the few.

 P.S. bill wurtz always uses lower case.